rememberaaronswartz/rememberaaronsw/README.md

 | author | Author of the memory                               | family-and-friends |
 </pre>

-## About

-Open source code for the [Remember Aaron Swartz site](http://www.rememberaaronsw.com/).
+Once you're done, submit a standard Github pull request.
+Once the pull request is accepted, the live site will be updated with your memory in about 5 minutes.

 ## Other Uses

-Please use this site as a template for creating other remembrance sites.
-It is really easy to run (just add webserver) and we are actually just running in on Amazon S3.
-But any vanilla webserver would do a great job of hosting this site.
+Please feel free to use this site as a template for creating other remembrance sites.
+Like other Jekyll sites, it's easy and cheap to run (for example, on Amazon S3, which is what we use.)
+But any webserver will do.

 ## Ways to Help

 If you would like to help with this site, here are a few things that we haven't been able to get around to:

-* Prettyify the newpost form
+* Prettyify the newpost form, an attempt to automate the submission process.
-* Make the newpost form a self submission form using github oauth providers.
+* Make the newpost form a self submission form using Github oauth.

 ## Contributors